HTTP Request

 value of 1.

-Next, I will configure the HTTP Request
+Next, you will configure the HTTP Request

 node to insert the status into the stt